irvnet/Olympia-ContainerWorkshop-April-2018/README.md

 **Session Objective:**  introduction to containers and Kubernetes.
 Overview of the "what" and "why" of Docker containers and an overview of container orchestration with Kubernetes.
 In addition to lecture and discussion will be some hands on labs to demonstrate how to install the required tools and see how containers work in practice.
 Attending this session will give you the basic skills to explore and experiment with containers to determine how they best fit your use cases, or just to have fun with them!

-**Proposed Duration**: 2hrs including ~30 minutes of presentation and ~90 minutes of hands on exercises

 ---

 ### Agenda Overview

 **Presentation and Discussion**

-In this segment we'll spend about 30 minutes talking through the basics:
+In this segment we'll talk through the basics:
 - What are "containers" and where did they come from?
 - What's the difference between containers and Virtual machines?
 - What's "container orchestration" and what's [Kubernetes](https://kubernetes.io/) all about?

-**10 minute break**
+- How does this change things for applications today?

 **Exercises**